mserajnik/vmangos-deploy/README.md

 Once the extraction is finished you can find the data in [`./storage/mangosd/extracted-data`](storage/mangosd/extracted-data).
-Note that you may want to re-run the process in the future if VMaNGOS makes changes (to benefit from potentially improved mob pathing etc.).
+Note that you may want to re-run the process in the future if VMaNGOS makes changes (to benefit from potentially improved mob movement etc.).
+In case it becomes necessary to do so (e.g., if the extraction process changes), the [breaking changes section](#breaking-changes) further below will be updated accordingly.

 If you re-run the extraction, it will automatically detect previously extracted data and ask you if you want to continue (which will overwrite the old data).